linnarsson-lab/punchcards/README.md

 Analysis description files are .yaml files containing all the information required to run a cytograph-luigi *StudyProcess* analysis.

-It is possible to run an Process analysis as following:
+It is possible to run an analysis as following:

 ```bash
 nohup luigi --workers 5 --local-scheduler --module cytograph StudyProcess --processname DifferentiationNeuralCrest > nohup.out &
 ```

-below a model for analysis
+A `.yaml` process description file looks like this:

 ```yaml
 name: Process name extended